starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 In the next section, we will describe other CLI functions for querying StarkNet's state.
 Note that while ``deploy`` and ``invoke`` affect StarkNet's state, all other functions are read-only.
-In particular, using ``call`` instead of ``invoke`` on a function that *may* change the state, such as ``increase_balance``, will return the result of the function without actually applying it to the current state, allowing the user to dry-run before committing to a state update.
+In particular, using ``call`` instead of ``invoke`` on a function that *may* change the state, such as ``increase_balance``, will return the result of the function without actually applying it to the current state, allowing the User to dry-run before committing to a state update.